SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

 command line  to generate  an output  file suitable  for input  to the [FLReconstruct](@ref usingflreconstruct) application.

+The FLSimulate simulation setup is built on top of an *experimental setup*.
+The experimental setup is characterized by a geometry model and possibly other dedicated services (electronics...).

+When initialized, the simulation setup thus implies :
+- the instantiation of some dedicated services (geometry, electronics...)
+- the instantiation of a variants service

 At  present,  FLSimulate only  supports  simulation  of the  SuperNEMO demonstrator module,  with several  geometry and  simulation variants.

 The user is free to choose among several options:
 - geometry layout of the detector: `Basic` (full detector) or `HalfCommissioning`
 - activation of the magnetic field of not